 - lower extremities

 - therapeutic exercise

 This course is required for the Equinology Specialized Equine Body Worker® Myofascial Release Series (ESEBWmfr).
-Students must be certified EEBW to attain the ESEBWmfr certifications.
-However, students of all levels are invited to take this course so long as they meet the prerequisites listed above.
+Students must be a certified EEBW to attain the ESEBWmfr certification.